Ties that bind

 This isn’t just a new chapter for us—it’s a game-changer for you and your business.
 We’re thrilled to share some exciting updates about what’s staying, what’s evolving, and why now is the perfect time to get involved.

-Yearly Wrap Ups, NYC vs. London, and Stylish New Events
+Yearly Wrap Ups, NYC vs. London, & Stylish New Events

 As 2024 comes to a close, we’re taking a moment to reflect on everything this incredible community has accomplished together—and we couldn’t be more grateful for you.
 This year, with your support, we hosted 12 intimate dinners, celebrated the announcement of the Weak Ties/Strong Bonds membership, helped to generate an additional $150,000 in revenue for our members, and so much more!